Bezos sees no threat from Musk-Trump ties in space race

 "What we shouldn't do is start and stop things.
 We should continue with the lunar program for sure," Bezos said.

-Trump in his second term is expected to make sweeping changes to NASA's moon program and focus heavily on sending missions to Mars.
+Trump in his second term as president is expected to make sweeping changes to NASA's moon program and focus heavily on sending missions to Mars.

+Amazon has donated US$1 million to Trump's inauguration fund and will stream the event on its Prime Video service.
+Bezos, Amazon's founder and executive chairman, has met with Trump but told Reuters "we really haven't talked about space".

+Blue Origin, founded by Bezos in 2000, has a US$3 billion contract with NASA to land humans on the moon later this decade after missions by SpaceX's Starship, Musk's fully reusable rocket in development that is designed to put humans and cargo on both the moon and Mars.